 Anatomy of C5-C6 Disc Bulge

 The cervical spine has seven vertebrae (C1-C7).
 It supports the weight of the head and also facilitates its movements.
 There is an intervertebral disc located between adjacent vertebrae.
 It absorbs shocks and acts as a cushion, thus allowing flexibility.
 The C5-C6 Disc is located between the 5th and 6th cervical vertebrae.
 It plays a crucial role in neck movement.
-At this level, a disc bulge refers to displacement or abnormal protrusion of the disc material beyond its area.
-It can be studied with X-rays, MRI, and Discogram.
+At this level, a disc bulge refers to the displacement or abnormal protrusion of the disc material beyond its area.
+It can be studied with X-rays, MRI, and discography.

 Causes of C5-C6 Disc Bulge